eclipse-tractusx/tractusx-edc/edc-tests/src/main/resources/deployment/helm/managed-identity-wallets/README.md

 minikube kubectl -- delete pv -n managed-identity-wallets --all
 ```

-To delete namespace and everything included
+To delete namespace and everything included in it
 ```
 kubectl delete namespace managed-identity-wallets
 ```